Prographers/Precomputed-Culling/Documentation/articles/faq.md

 We added features like:
  - Variants bake
- - Quality controll with pixel visiblity
+ - Quality control with pixel visibility
  - Multiple areas with priorities
  - and many more...